-This is the twenty eighth in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Orchid Island, Taiwan.
+This is the twenty-eighth in a series of reviews of the best dive resort locations around the world.
+In this post, the focus is on Orchid Island, Taiwan.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards / Resorts on the menu at the top and choose a title from the list.